ericandrewlewis/say-yes-to-https/setup-https.md

 A web server needs a private key and a TLS certificate (which includes a public key) to serve HTTPS.

-An TLS certificate should be acquired from a trusted certificate authority.
+A TLS certificate should be acquired from a trusted certificate authority.

 [SSLMate](https://sslmate.com/) is a nice command-line tool to purchase certificates.